WWE Elimination Chamber 2026 predictions, picks for each match scheduled for Saturday in Chicago

 2026 WWE Elimination Chamber predictions

-Men's Elimination Chamber Match -- Randy Orton vs. LA Knight vs. Cody Rhodes vs. Je'Von Evans vs. Trick Williams vs. Jey Uso: Many times, picking a winner in a match like this comes down to eliminating who wouldn't be a winner.
+Men's Elimination Chamber Match -- Randy Orton vs. LA Knight vs. Cody Rhodes vs. Je'Von Evans vs. Trick Williams vs. Logan Paul: Many times, picking a winner in a match like this comes down to eliminating who wouldn't be a winner.
 Evans and Williams aren't currently at the level where they'll be going one-on-one for a world championship at WrestleMania.
 Orton is a legend, but not one who is in a place where he makes sense as a WrestleMania headliner in 2026.
-Uso isn't going to have a second consecutive world title match at WrestleMania, and he is a tag champion anyway, giving him other things to be doing.
 That leaves Knight and Rhodes, only one of whom has an ongoing issue -- which some may say has been ongoing for far too long -- with McIntyre.
 That makes the outcome seem fairly obvious.
 Pick: Cody Rhodes wins -- Brent Brookhouse (also Shakiel Mahjouri)

 Women's Elimination Chamber Match -- Tiffany Stratton vs. Rhea Ripley vs. Alexa Bliss vs. Asuka vs. Kiana James vs. Raquel Rodriguez: The winner of this match will challenge WWE women's champion Jade Cargill at WrestleMania.
 Those stakes help narrow the field.
 The champ looks like a box office star, so WWE should pick a challenger with star power and experience.
 Asuka and Cargill are both heels, and while that sometimes works, it doesn't gel well here.
 Bliss fits the bill, but she's more interesting teaming with Charlotte Flair.
 Ripley vs. Cargill screams WrestleMania, a collision between two of WWE's most powerful women.
 Ripley's status as women's tag team champion complicates things, but there's more upside here than retreading Cargill vs. Stratton.
 Pick: Ripley wins -- Mahjouri (also Brookhouse)